annettedorothea/de.acegen/README.md

 I am convinced that we should implement business logic in such a way that it is framework agnostic.
 I would not advise completely abandoning the use of frameworks, but you should try to banish them to the edges of the software.
 For example:

-* It's fine to use a JS framework in the presentation layer of a user interface.
+* It's fine to use a JavaScript framework in the presentation layer of a user interface.
 * In addition, it is advisable to rely on a tried and tested framework for the REST interface.
 * And the same is true for the persistence layer.